Poorly Drawn Lines: History

 Farazmand began making comic strips in high school, and created Poorly Drawn Lines while he was a freshman at University of California, San Diego.
 The strip first appeared in UCSD's college newspaper, The Guardian.
 Farazmand has drawn the comic full-time since 2013, posting new strips every Monday, Wednesday, and Friday.

 In 2014, several Poorly Drawn Lines strips were adapted for five episodes of the Comedy Central animated series TripTank.

 Since 2013, Poorly Drawn Lines has been signed with GoComics.

-Farazmand's first book, Poorly Drawn Lines: Good Ideas and Amazing Stories was published by Penguin Books on October 6, 2015.
+Farazmand's first book, Poorly Drawn Lines: Good Ideas and Amazing Stories was published by Penguin Books' Plume imprint on October 6, 2015.
 It was ranked no. 5 on the New York Times Best Seller List for the week of October 25, 2015.

 In 2021, it was announced that an animated Poorly Drawn Lines cartoon was to be part of the fifth season of FXX's Cake which aired on September 30, 2021.

-Merchandise
+Books

-The author is partly funded by the sale of products such as prints, greeting cards, and T-shirts.
+Compilations and other related books by Farazmand: